Frontend-learning-projects/nuxt-discord/README.md

-# Qwik Discord
+# Nuxt Discord

-This repository contains code of a learning project called: "Qwik Discord".
+This repository contains code of a learning project called: "Nuxt Discord".

-It's purpose is to build Discord using the Qwik framework.
+It's purpose is to build Discord using the Nuxt framework.

 ## Learning

-- Qwik
+- Nuxt
 - Accessibility
 - Performance
 - Semantic HTML